rotundasoftware/steamer/README.md

 ### Container reference

-Containers have an initializer and three methods, `add`, `reset`, and `stuff`, which are analogous (and called by) the corresponding `boat` methods.
+Containers have an initializer and three methods, `add`, `reset`, and `stuff`, which are analogous to the corresponding `boat` methods.
 It is trivial to make your own container types.
 For instance, here is an implementation of the redis container described above:

 ```javascript
 RedisContainer = BaseContainer.extend( {